A neat little lamp powered with LED’s to illuminate a small aquarium, low power, cheap cost… sounds too good to be true right? Lets find out!

 So back to the Arcadia Arc Aquarium!
 Nice thick glass with curved front corners which gives a nice seamless view of the aquarium.
 The top glass that prevents too much evaporation and had small holes on each side to safely grip the glass with.
 Comes with a small internal filter which I am sure is efficient, but I immediately replaced with a hang on the back filter as I wanted a higher turnover of water for the plants.

 All in all, I think the company is good with excellent service, although a few niggles on their lights but these can be overcome with care.
-Hopefully this will help you with your decision and if you want to find the latest lowest price in the UK, please click here or the button below.
+Hopefully this will help you with your decision.

 The Arcadia Arc Pod Aquarium Light, comes in both 9 watt and 11 watt versions and are standard on the Arcadia Arc aquariums, question is how good are they?